 Using SysManSMS Server with GSM Modem over the LAN

-What if LAN breaks?
+What if your LAN connection breaks?
 Even if it is not a common situation, your LAN may go down.
-If this happen with a GSM modem with the unique SysManSMS Watchdog connected, you will receive alert SMS messages to let you know about this very critical situation.
+If this happen with a GSM modem with the unique SysManSMS Watchdog firmware, you will receive alert SMS messages to let you know about this very critical situation.
 This is your emergency message exit.
 If you use a GSM modem without a Watchdog, you may still be notified by the Windows Event log or e-mail, but this will depend on how your LAN fails.

 You may also use the SysManSMS dual Server option, where the operative server will alert if a second server has a problem, if for example you got a broken GSM modem connection.